metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 ## Component structure

-To make component code understandable I keep it simple and slim.
+To make component code better understandable, to enable a common structure, I use logical units.

-Less code, less cognitive load &mdash; leads to better maintenance.

-I focus not only on small code size but on a predictable structure.
-Every component should have three logical sections:
+Every component is built on three sections:

 - Imports
 - Type and data definitions